sammyjse/earth-image/README.md

 2. I have always had a bit of an interest in astronomy, and the EPIC API provides daily images of the Earth using DSCOVR's Earth Polychromatic Imaging Camera instrument.
 I am available to view the earth at different perspectives, and astronomical events such as the solar eclipse.

+For example on Feb 26th 2017 there was an Annular Solar Eclipse.
+The images for this through the React app have been added in the repository.

+3. I am also able to view any landscape changes / differences due to climate, however most of these changes are minute as the API only provides images after 2015.

+## Features I would like to add down the line

+- Feature to compare images from dates
+- Add more data from the EPIC API for each image
+- Thermal images
+- Solar wind data per image

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).